Yashvant-Chhapwale-Course-Work/GitHub_Prompts/Git_Setup.md

     - `Set your global Git Username` to your GitHub Username.
     - `Set your global Git Email` to the Email associated with your GitHub Account.
     - `Configure your Git Credential Helper` for Secure Authentication.
+  - `Note:` You can also use `Personal Access Tokens` instead of Signing in with your browser by Clicking on `Paste an authentication token` under `How would you like to authenticate GitHub CLI?`.
+Visit [`Personal-Access-Tokens(PAT) Guide`](https://github.com/Yashvant-Chhapwale-Course-Work/GitHub_Prompts/blob/main/Personal_Access_Tokens(PAT).md) for more information on this Topic.
 <br>

 ### Check the Current Authentication Status of the GitHub_CLI(gh):